KarlKKang/kissshot/patches/README.md

 - The `bzimage` and `bzroot` files are only loaded once during boot, unlike `bzfirmware` and `bzmodules` which are read again if they are evicted from RAM.
 - The `bzroot` file contains two sections:
   - The first section is the microcode patch, in an uncompressed CPIO archive.
 Both the integrity and authenticity of the microcode patch are verified by the CPU itself, so it is not possible to apply a corrupted patch.
 It's easy to verify that the patch is applied by running `dmesg | grep microcode`.
 It should output something like `microcode: Current revision: ...`.
 It can be cross-checked against the list of current [AMD microcode patches](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/amd-ucode/README) and [Intel microcode patches](https://www.intel.com/content/www/us/en/developer/topic-technology/software-security-guidance/processors-affected-consolidated-product-cpu-model.html).
-  - The second section is the root filesystem, compressed with XZ, with CRC32 checksums.
+  - The second section is the initramfs, compressed with XZ, with CRC32 checksums.
 The kernel should raise an error if the checksums do not match as it decompresses the file.
 - The `bzimage` file also contains a compressed and an uncompressed section:
   - The first uncompressed section is a small stub that does some basic hardware initialization and decompresses the second section.
 There's basically no way to verify the integrity of this section, but any failure in this stage should be catastrophic, like a hardware failure.
 This is the same reason why we don't bother with the bootloader itself.
   - The second section is the compressed kernel image.
 By default, Unraid ships it with LZMA compression.
 LZMA is not checksummed.
 Therefore, this patch recompiles the kernel with XZ compression, which is checksummed with CRC32.
 The kernel should raise an error if there's a checksum mismatch.